training-mode/ruby/intro/04_data_structures/README.md

 puts days_of_the_week.size      # 7
 ```

-As you can see, the index corresponding to the last item in an array is always the length of the array minus 1.
-This is due to the 0-indexing of array elements.
-If you want to know how many items are currently in an array, you can call the methods ```length```, ```count```, and ```size``` (Note: we'll delve more into methods later).
+As you can see, the index corresponding to the last item in an Array is always the length of the Array minus 1.
+This is due to the 0-indexing of Array elements.
+If you want to know how many items are currently in an Array, you can call the methods ```length```, ```count```, and ```size``` (Note: we'll delve more into methods later).

-Sometimes it's easier to access array elements in reverse order.
+Sometimes it's easier to access Array elements in reverse order.
 You can see that in the following code:

 ```ruby
 array1 = [0, 1, 2, 3]